Bharath2006/Image_modeling/README.md

 # Image_modeling

 # Step 1
-# image collecting and store to datasets collection
+# Image Collecting and Store to Datasets Collection
-  run python Train_Model.py
+  run python Collecting_datas.py

 # Step 2
-# saving the preprocess data
+# Saving the Preprocess Data
   run python process.py
+  executed file name is preprocessed_data.pkl

 # Step 3
-# creating an model using the collected datasets
+# Creating an Model using the Collected Datasets
+  run python NeuralNetworkModel.py
+  executed model file name is image_classification_model.h5

+# Step 4
+# Finally run the main script for verifying the faces and identify by the data model
+   run python realtime_labeling.py

+if any unknown person is capture to store in the captured_faces sub folder